 Maybe your experience is different than mine, but my experience on pills has been awful.
 Insulin is a more natural thing because its something most people already have in their body.

 On metformin, for instance, I got so sick that I couldn't move or even watch television.
 I felt light-headed and exhausted all the time.
 It was awful.

 On insulin, I feel more like myself.

-So, although, I wish it had zero side effects, I am thankful to insulin for giving me less side effects.
+So, although, I wish it had zero side effects, I am thankful to insulin for giving me fewer of them.

 4. People Think You're Tough Because You Stab Yourself With Needles Everyday

 This is why a lot of people are afraid to take insulin in the first place-they're terrified of needles.